What's next.

 An app store, but for the people who make the apps too.

-Building should feel like posting.
-Sharing should feel like posting.
-Finding new tools should feel like scrolling.
+• Building should feel like posting — finding tools should feel like scrolling

 Vision